Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Empirical Evidence

-The gamma distribution $ P(x)\cong \Gamma(x; \alpha, x_{c})\propto x^{-\alpha}\ e^{-x/x_{c}}$ is commonly employed in statistical modeling, and can be used as an approximate form of Eq.~[\ref{longsol}].
-One advantage to the gamma function is that it can be inverted in order to study extreme statistics corresponding to rare stellar careers.
-In the SI, we further analyze the relationship between the extreme statistics of the gamma distribution and the selection processes for {\it Hall of Fame} museums.
+The Gamma pdf $ P(x) \equiv Gamma(x; \alpha, x_{c})\propto x^{-\alpha}\ e^{-x/x_{c}}$ is commonly employed in statistical modeling, and can be used as an approximate form of Eq.~[\ref{longsol}].
+One advantage to the gamma pdf is that it can be inverted in order to study extreme statistics corresponding to rare stellar careers.
+In the SI and in \cite{BB3}, we further analyze the relationship between the extreme statistics of the Gamma pdf and the selection processes for {\it Hall of Fame} museums.
 In general, the statistical regularity of these distributions allows one to establish robust milestones, which could be used for setting the corresponding financial rewards and pay scales, within a particular profession.
+Interestingly, we also find in \cite{BB3} that the pdfs for career success in MLB are stationary even if we quantitatively remove the time-dependent factors that can relatively inflate or deflate measures for success.
+This stationarity implies that the right-skewed statistical regularity we observe in $P(z)$ arises from both the intrinsic talent and the longevity of professional athletes, and does not result from changes in technology, economic factors, training improvements, etc. In the case of MLB, this detrending method allows one to compare the accomplishments of baseball players across historical eras, and in particular, can help to interpret and quantify the relative achievements of players from the recent ``steroids era."

 In summary, a wealth of data recording various facets of social phenomena have become available in recent years, allowing scientists to search for universal laws that emerge from human interactions \cite{CompSocialScience}.
 Theoretical models of social dynamics, employing methods from statistical physics, have provided significant insight into the various mechanisms that can lead to emergent phenomena \cite{SocialDynamics}.
 An important lesson from complex system theory is that oftentimes the details of the underlying mechanism do not affect the macroscopic emergent phenomena.
-For baseball players in Korea and the United States, we observe remarkable similarity between the pdfs of career longevity (Fig.~2) and the pdfs of prowess (Fig.~S1), despite these players belonging to completely distinct leagues.
+For baseball players in Korea and the United States, we observe remarkable similarity between the pdfs of career longevity (Fig.~3) and the pdfs of prowess (Fig.~S1), despite these players belonging to completely distinct leagues.
 This fact is consistent with the hypothesis that universal stochastic forces govern career development in science, professional sports and presumably in a large class of competitive professions.